decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - count (REQUIRED), non negative integer.
 The number of scalars to return.
-- SEED (REQUIRED), octet string.
+- SEED (REQUIRED), an octet string.
 The random seed from which to generate the scalars.

 Parameters: